vondacho/publications/bdd_for_better_software_products/4_weaknesses_and_remedies.md

 What does the system solve?
 What are the features?
 What are the nominal and edge scenarios?
 What about testing evidence?

-The Agile software development manifesto prioritises working software over comprehensive documentation.
+The [Manifesto for Agile Software Development](https://agilemanifesto.org/) prioritises working software over comprehensive documentation.
 Therefore, the sources of documentation on what the developed system solves are production code, test code, and mental knowledge, often distributed across these.
 Consequently, more pressure is put on well-crafted code.
 In addition, narrative documentation sources can still be valuable for setting the context, but they are usually written at a high level and may no longer reflect the behaviour of the completed system.

 ![](images/img_loss_of_documentation.png)